-Instruction will be at Fort Custer and Battle Creek YMCA.
+Instruction will be at Fort Custer, a local High School pool, and Gull Lake.
 There will be an open water dive at Gilboa Quarry in Northwest Ohio.

 Due to the safety of all participates cadets must be able to follow directions, pay attention to instructions, and have attention to detail.
 SCUBA is no place for shenanigans.
 Disciplinary issues will not be tolerated.
 One and done.

 NAUI vs PADI vs SSI: These are the top scuba certification agencies in the USA.
 NAUI (National Association of Underwater Instructors.)
 Even though PADI is the largest agency (think Walmart) NAUI has a much better program.
 Standards are higher and the agency is respected highly within the industry.
 NAUI is the oldest certifying agency in the USA but was nonprofit for many years, thus why they are not as big as PADI.
 Regardless of size, your NAUI scuba certification is ACCEPTED WORLDWIDE and it is GOOD FOR LIFE, it never expires.
 SSI is also a good agency but can be limiting if you want get into shipwreck diving and ice diving.